International Trade and Human Rights

 Description

 The missing link between the international trade regime and human rights has become one of the key concerns of critics of the WTO.
 The World Trade Forum 2001 at the World Trade Institute in Berne provided a unique framework for considering the manifold issues relevant to this topic.
-This book goes beyond listing the arguments for or against globalization and offers recommendations to the international community for possible reforms to better account for the human rights interests affected by the globalization process.
+This book goes beyond listing the different arguments in favor of or against globalization and offers recommendations to the international community for possible reforms so as to better account for the human rights interests affected by the process of globalization.

 Frederick M. Abbott is the Edward Ball Eminent Scholar Professor of International Law, Florida State University College of Law.